malolk/glue/README.md

 Glue
 =====

-A c++ network library for personal use.
+A C++ network library implemented in reactor pattern.

 ## Purpose